SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 				  	  false, type 'verbose false'.
 		'test'			: Run a simple test of UI functionally.
 Note that while this test is running, the UI will lose all functionality until the test is fully complete.
+		'cd'			: Change the working directory for server 'path'			: Print the working directory for the server